Clastify logo

 Cell respiration is a metabolic process in which cells release energy from carbon compounds and transfer some of that energy to ATP.
 Autotrophs respire, and so do heterotrophs.

 During respiration, cells oxidize carbon compounds such as sugars and lipids.
 These carbon compounds lose electrons as they are converted into carbon dioxide and water.
-The energy released phosphorylates ADP to ATP.
+The released energy phosphorylates ADP to ATP.

 An ATP molecule is a nucleotide-derived energy carrier that supplies energy to cellular processes when it is hydrolysed.
 Biological work depends on this energy transfer: chemical energy in respiratory substrates becomes a short-term cellular currency, then powers active transport, biosynthesis, movement and temperature regulation in some animals.